Skip to content

 Eventually she used one.
 Victory.
 Brief.

 By hour four, the smell had changed from lavender to something I can only describe as lavender mixed with a public toilet near Huda City Centre.
 By day two, Pixie was tiptoeing around the edges to avoid stepping on it.
 By day three, she'd bunched it up against the wall and peed on the marble next to it.
+We also make framed portrait prints if you want them on the wall properly.

 Also, I was throwing one away every day.
 Sometimes two.
 The bin in my bathroom started to feel like a moral failing.